leadream/FramerXDocsCN/preview.md

 ### Keep On Top

 Select Keep On Top if you want to cement the preview window stuck in the top corner of your window.
-This will let you continue with your design while always having the preview in sight _\(You can kind of compare this to Safari it's Picture-in-Picture mode_\).
+This will let you continue with your design while always having the preview in sight _\(You can kind of compare this to Safari its Picture-in-Picture mode_\).

 ![Click the hamburger icon in the top-right corner of the Preview screen to see the extra options.](.gitbook/assets/preview%20%282%29.png)